-- 1. Pollination is the transfer of pollen grains from the anther to the stigma.
+- Pollination is the transfer of pollen grains from the anther to the stigma.
 Pollination is essential for the process of fertilization.
 Fertilization results in the formation of fruits and seeds.
-Without pollination there would be no fruit and seed formation, therefore no plants. - 2.
+Without pollination there would be no fruit and seed formation, therefore no reproduction will take place. - 2.
 Self-pollination and cross-pollination are two types of pollination.

-(i) Self-pollination
+i.
+Self-pollination